-For those looking for winter sports, Banff welcomes you with natural and man-made ice rinks, cross country skiing and snowboarding, all with amazing mountain backdrops.
-Mount Norquay and Banff Sunshine Village are great options for skiing at the mountains.
+For those looking for winter sports, Banff welcomes you with natural and man-made ice rinks, cross country skiing, and snowboarding, all with amazing mountain backdrops.
+Mount Norquay and Banff Sunshine Village are great options for skiing in the mountains.

-- Ice climbing activities at the Johnston Canyon
+- Tours: Ice climbing activities at the Johnston Canyon

 One of the prettiest cities in Canada to visit in winter is Calgary.
 Calgary is usually the first stop for those travelers heading to Banff from overseas or out of province.

 The majority of the city attractions are open in the winter in Calgary.
-Ensure you visit the Calgary Tower observation platform to soak in the views of snow-covered city-scape.
+Ensure you visit the Calgary Tower observation platform to soak in the views of the snow-covered cityscape.
 Tons of festive concerts, markets, and restaurants menu pop up to keep you delighted throughout the stay.

 If you are into outdoor activities, include a trip to the Olympics Park and enjoy winter activities at the world-class facility.
 Another option is the Fish Creek Provincial Park.
-You can go cross country skiing, snowshoeing here.
+You can go cross-country skiing, and snowshoeing here.

-Edmonton is the capital city of Alberta, and it has been our home for the past 5+ years.
+Edmonton is the capital city of Alberta, and it has been our home for the past 7+ years.
 In the winter Edmonton beams with amazing activities.
-Our absolute favorite is the Ice Castles festival that takes place from late December to early February (ice castles are canceled for 2020, likely to return in 2022).
+Our absolute favorite is the Ice Castles festival which takes place from late December to early February (ice castles are canceled for 2020, likely to return in 2022/3).

 We love to take a walk at the Legislature Grounds in the winter, as it lights up for Christmas festivities.
 Shopping is huge in Edmonton too.
 Here you can shop at the largest indoor shopping mall in the country – West Edmonton Mall.

-Located close by is the Lake Lousie Chateau – stay here for stunning winter views from your suite.
-There are ice skating rentals and indoor rink at the chateau.
+Located close by is the famous Chateau Lake Louise hotel – stay here for stunning winter views from your suite.
+There are ice skating rentals and an indoor rink at the chateau.
 You can also hop on a shuttle to head to the Lake Louise Ski Resort from here!
 Book a skiing lesson in Lake Louise

-In January, Lake Lousie hosts the Ice Sculpture Festivals, which delights visitors every year.
+In January, Lake Lousie hosts the ice sculpture festival.
+Called the Ice Magic Festival, it delights visitors every year.
 This event is free to enter and enjoy.

 If you are planning to embark on a road trip to enjoy the Canadian Rockies, including Lake Lousie, ensure you check the weather forecasts/road conditions before travel.
 Always add car insurance for the duration of your trip.